Go back

 So why do things still go wrong even when we did everything we could to validate the change beforehand?

-Monitor Multicast Changes
+Monitor Multicast Changes - Network Upgrade

 One of the great challenges in networking is that we have very little control over the devices and application traffic that ride our networks.
 Even when we have complete control over network configuration, we don’t always have control over network state.
-What kinds of state conditions can cause problems during an upgrade?
+What kinds of state conditions can cause problems during a network upgrade?

-• Servers with protocols enabled that you were unaware of — multicast is a frequent culprit.
+1. Servers with protocols enabled that you were unaware of — multicast is a frequent culprit.

-• Flows that follow a different path through the network after a convergence event.
+2. Flows that follow a different path through the network after a convergence event.

-• Devices you were unaware of that can form neighbor relationships.
+3. Devices you were unaware of that can form neighbor relationships.

-• Poorly time circuit flaps, power outages, or hardware failures that are outside of your control.
+4. Poorly time circuit flaps, power outages, or hardware failures that are outside of your control.

-• Malformed packets which may trigger a bug in your network operating system.
+5. Malformed packets which may trigger a bug in your network operating system.

-In short, the more you know about your network, the more can you do to prepare, plan, and prevent problems during an upgrade.
+In short, the more you know about your network, the more can you do to prepare, plan, and prevent problems during a network upgrade.
 NetBrain’s Dynamic Network Mapping can help you visualize the network in real time, to discover your full network topology.
 You can visualize traffic flows through your network to understand where and how problems may arise.
 You can discover misconfigurations that do not have an impact until traffic fails over to an unused link.

 As you plan your network upgrade, you can build predefined validation tests that can be automated as part of Executable Runbooks.
-These tools not only provide critical and timely information during your upgrade, they build confidence with your leadership team as you are able to provide specific test plans and data to prove your success.
+These tools not only provide critical and timely information during your network upgrade, they build confidence with your leadership team as you are able to provide specific test plans and data to prove your success.

 Related